harism/android-pagecurl/README.md

 <br/>
 Curl/cylinder is defined with three parameters, position, which is any point on a line collinear to curl.
 Direction vector which tells direction curl 'opens to'.
 And curl/cylinder radius.
-'Paper' is first translated and rotated, curl position is translated to origin and rotated so that curl opens to right (1,0).
-This transformation makes it a bit easier to calculate curled vertices as all vertices which have x -coordinate at least 0 are not affected.
+'Paper' is first translated and rotated; curl position translates to origin and then rotated so that curl opens to right (1,0).
+This transformation makes it a bit easier to calculate rotating vertices as all vertices which have x -coordinate at least 0 are not affected.
 Vertices which have x -coordinate between (-PI*radius, 0) are within curl, and if x -coordinate is less than -PI*radius they are completely rotated.
 And scan line algorithm for splitting lines within curled area is more simple as scan lines are always vertical.
-Not to forget curling happens around y -axis (0, radius) as cylinder center is positioned at x=0.
+Not to forget rotating happens around y -axis (0, radius) as cylinder center is positioned at x=0.
 And after we translate these vertices back to original position we have a curl which direction heads to direction vector and it's center is located at given curl position.<br/>